jdavis/rust-design-patterns/README.md

 Design Patterns in Rust
 =========================

-Implementation of various design patterns in a new and the new and exciting language called [Rust][rust].
+Implementation of various design patterns in a new and exciting language called [Rust][rust].

 These are supposed to be simple examples to not only illustrate the design pattern, but to make it easier to remember.